alexlovric/gmac/README.md

     let rbf = RbfDeformer::new(
         original_control_points,
         deformed_control_points,
-        Some("gaussian"), // Type of RBF kernel
+        Some("thin_plate_spline"), // Type of RBF kernel
-        Some(1.0),        // Shape parameter for the RBF kernel )?;
+        Some(1.0),                 // Shape parameter
+    )?;

-    // Apply the RBF deformation to the original box geometry geometry.nodes = rbf.deform(&geometry.nodes)?;
+    // Apply the RBF deformation to the original geometry geometry.nodes = rbf.deform(&geometry.nodes)?;

-    // Save the final deformed geometry as an STL file geometry.write_stl(Some("deformed.stl"), None)?; // binary default
+    // Save the final deformed geometry as an STL/OBJ/VTK file geometry.write_stl(Some("deformed.stl"), None)?;

     Ok(())
 }